 Wisconsin Attorney General J.B.
 Van Hollen, your local courts and your local clerk of circuit courts have worked together to launch The Wisconsin Foreclosure Mediation Network.
 A non-profit corporation was set up to bring mediation services to your county.
 Counties are grouped into regions, and each region has an administrator.
 For example, in the Fox Valley area, the Administrator is the Winnebago Conflict Resolution Center, Inc. You can find the name of your administrator by clicking here.
 The administrator is your contact person.

 There is no cost to request mediation or to work with a housing counselor.
-You and your lender must each pay a one-time fee of $150 before the case can be scheduled for mediation session.
+You and your lender must each pay a one-time fee before the case can be scheduled for mediation session.
+Fees vary by county, so please see the Mediation Request Form or other forms specific to your county.

 While everyone is always strongly encouraged to consult with an attorney, you are not required to be represented by an attorney.
 You may contact the statewide Lawyer Referral and Information Service at (800) 362-9082 to obtain the names of attorneys who may be able to assist you.
 If you are working with a lawyer, please notify the Program Administrator of their name and contact information, because we cannot hold a mediation session in their absence without their permission.